aryasreejith1204/Robotics-Predictive-Maintenance-AI/README.md

 # 🤖 Robotics Predictive Maintenance with Deep Learning (LSTM)

-This project predicts industrial robot failure using sensor data analysis and AI.
+This project focuses on the predictive maintenance of robotic systems by analyzing thermal data.
+Using Machine Learning and Deep Learning, it identifies overheating patterns to prevent hardware failure.

 ### 🌟 Key Highlights:
 - **Dataset:** 500 rows of synthetic sensor data (Temperature, Vibration, Work Hours).